 That’s a lot considering that competitive bidding may cause the contracts to change hands.
-Imagine having to fiercely defend 10% of your portfolio every year, even for healthy accounts that you have worked with for years.
-Russian LSP’s don’t need to imagine such a scenario, because they are already living it.
+Imagine having to fiercely defend 10 percent of your portfolio every year, even for healthy accounts that you have worked with for years.
+Russian LSPs don’t need to imagine such a scenario because they are already living it.

-FIgure 1 shows the drastic increase of both number of RFP's managed through tenders as well as the overall volume of work sourced.
-It is interesting to note that the total amount of money spent continues to increase, even as the prices are being driven down.
+FIgure 1 shows the drastic increase of both the number of RFPs managed through tenders as well as the overall volume of work sourced.
+It is interesting to note that the total amount of money spent continues to increase even as the prices are being driven down.